ducaale/xh/README.md

 ## Request Items

-`ht` uses [HTTPie's request-item syntax](https://httpie.io/docs#request-items) to set headers, request body, query string, etc.
+`xh` uses [HTTPie's request-item syntax](https://httpie.io/docs#request-items) to set headers, request body, query string, etc.

 * `=`/`:=` for setting the request body's JSON fields (`=` for strings and `:=` for other JSON types).
 * `==` for adding query strings.